-Serteens are young men and women who are interested in the world around them and who are motivated to improve their world through SERvice TO MAnkind.
-The Serteen club program is open to young people 11 through 19.
-The clubs are organized in junior high, middle and high schools, as well as in the community.
-Membership is open to young men and women with no restrictions to race, color, disability, creed, gender, national origin or religion.
+Serteens are young men and women who are interested in the world around them and who are motivated to improve their world through service to mankind.
+Clubs are organized in junior high, middle and high schools, as well as in the community.
+Membership is open to young men and women aged 11-19, with no restrictions to race, color, disability, creed, gender, national origin or religion.

 Sertoma clubs organize Serteen clubs.
 Each sponsoring Sertoma club has a club member who serves as a liaison to the Serteen club.
 However, Serteen members decide what needs are most important in their schools or communities.
 Serteen clubs have their own constitution and bylaws, and elect their own leaders.
 They raise their own money, choose their own service projects, and plan their own activities.
 Above all else, Serteens learn about themselves and their leadership skills as they provide service to their schools and their communities.

 Collegiate Sertoma clubs promote the growth of individuals, good government, leadership, mutual tolerance and understanding among all people.
 Collegiate members learn the joy and satisfaction of being involved in service projects that improve life in their schools and communities.
-The clubs are organized on college and university campuses or in the community.
 Membership is open to young men and women with no restrictions to race, color, disability, creed, gender, national origin or religion.

-Serteen and Collegiate merchandise is available for purchase through Sertoma Headquarters.
-Sertoma clubs may purchase member pins and certificates for their Serteen clubs.
-For more information, or to purchase merchandise, use the form provided to the right.
+Sertoma clubs may purchase member pins for their Serteen clubs.
+For more information, or to purchase pins, use the form provided to the right.

 Annual reports must be submitted by the advisor from the sponsoring Sertoma club.
 Sertoma club advisors can submit the Annual Report online (login is required).
 Reports may also be mailed in if preferred.
 A printable form can be downloaded through the link below.